Being the 1st: What it’s like to make Supreme Court history - NewsBreak

 That will only be magnified for Biden’s nominee, who will immediately join the ranks of court firsts.

-They include Roger B. Taney, the court’s first Catholic, in 1836.
+They include Roger B. Taney was the court’s first Catholic, in 1836.
 Louis Brandeis was the court’s first Jewish member, in 1916.
 Thurgood Marshall was the court’s first Black justice, in 1967.
 Justice Sonia Sotomayor became its first Latina justice in 2009.

 Sotomayor acknowledged in a 2018 public appearance that she felt the weight of being the only woman of color on the court, calling it a “really big burden” and “a great responsibility.”